rishavraj18/DotNetInterviewQuestions/README.md

 Promotes SOLID Principles

 -------------------------------------------------------------
-what is mocking in Unit Testing ?
+## What is mocking in Unit Testing ?

 Mocking in NUnit means creating fake versions of dependencies so you can test your class without using the real implementations (like real database, email service, API calls, etc.).
 -------------------------------------------------------------

-Why Does the Test Pass Even When No Real Email Was Sent?
+## Why Does the Test Pass Even When No Real Email Was Sent?

 using NUnit.Framework;
 using Moq;